akanadocs/docs-test/ag/security_config/AddIdentitySystem/directory_server.md

   * *A "Reset to default" button is included with each query type to reset a changed query back to the default setting.*
   * *Search filters can be customized to conform with the search performance requirements for a specific identity system.
 Note that the $USERNAME, $FULLNAME, and $GROUPNAME are macro variables that are replaced with the actual Username, Full Name, or Group Name entered when a search is performed.
 These macro variables must be used when developing custom queries.
 The User and Group attributes used in custom queries must match the User and Group attribute names configured on the "Attribute Details" screen.*
 17. Click **Next**.
-The *Proxy User Configuration* Screen is displayed.
+The *Proxy User Configuration* screen displays.
 18. Configure the *Proxy User Configuration* for the Identity System by using the **radio buttons** to select from:
   * **Anonymous** - An anonymous user can search users and groups for read-only operations without providing credentials.
   * **Proxy** - When selected, it is required that you enter a Username and Password for the proxy user, who must have the permission to search users and groups in the identity system.
 19. Click **Next**.
-The *Advanced Properties* Screen is displayed.
+The *Advanced Properties* screen displays.
 20. Configure advanced properties for page control, caching, timeout, and connection pool settings (Configure to conform to your system requirements or accept the defaults).
 21. Click **Next**.
-The *Verify Connection* Screen is displayed.
+The *Verify Connection* screen displays.
 22. Click **Verify Connection** to test your connection properties.
   * If your connection is successfully verified, click **Finish** to complete the identity system integration.
   * If your connection failed, use click **Back** to navigate to the appropriate screen and make the necessary adjustments.